GreatRock-bits/AB-Testing-1-Demo/README.md

 ## Brief Description:

-This analysis presents an A/B testing analysis to evaluate whether changing the background color of a retail website affects user engagement.
+This demo presents an A/B testing analysis to evaluate whether changing the background color of a retail website affects user engagement.